dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 - If the library is [part of netstandard2.1](#faq)
   - Your target framework should be `netstandard2.1`
   - If it is a new API only available on .NET Core then it will be added to `netcoreapp5.0`
-- If the library is not part of netstandard
+- If the library is not part of netstandard2.1
   - If package dependencies are changed then your target framework should be the minimum target framework that supports all your package dependencies.
   - If your package depends directly on runtime changes or library changes that ship with the runtime (i.e. System.Private.CoreLib) then your target framework should be `netstandard2.1`.
   - When targeting `netstandardX` your new API must be supported by all target frameworks that map to that netstandard version (see [mapping table][net-standard table]).
 If not bump the version to the minimum netstandard version that supports this API on all frameworks that map to that netstandard version.